The following processing options can be adjusted when enabling the mesh generation:

 This option enables distinguished default parameters for the mesh generation algorithms used for the different types of datasets imported into the software.
 The following templates are available for the Mesh generation:

-- Aerial (default): Ideal for scenes with larger extent.
+- Aerial (default): Ideal for scenes with a larger extent.
 Typically drone flight size projects that contain oblique or nadir data.

 - PIX4Dcatch: For projects with limited extent.
 Optimized for hand-held captured data with PIX4DCatch.